Menu

 The Disappearing Lake: Eichener See

-Sometimes it's there, sometimes it's gone: Lake Eichener See near Schopfheim in the Southern Black Forest is rare and, therefore, all the more interesting.
-It appears completely unforeseen and always only for a short time when the groundwater builds up in the underground cave system of the sinkholes and pushes upwards.
-The temporary lake can then reach a depth of up to three meters and submerge approximately 2.5 hectares of land.
-It is not surprising that the mysterious body of water provides material for all sorts of stories, as it has already claimed several lives and is home to a rare “living fossil.”
-The milky-white “Tanymastix lacunae” or “fairy crab” is considered a survivor: it lays its offspring in eggs that can survive up to three dry periods and the digestive tract of predators.
-With the excretion, the animals move into new habitats until the Lake Eichener See can be seen again.
+Sometimes it's there, sometimes it's gone: Lake Eichener See near Schopfheim in the Southern Black Forest is a rare occurrence, and therefore even more interesting.
+It appears unexpectedly and only temporarily when the groundwater rises in the underground cave system of the doline.
+The lake can then reach a depth of up to three meters and submerge approximately 2.5 hectares of land.
+Unsurprisingly, this mysterious body of water is the stuff of tales, as it has claimed several lives and is home to a rare ‘living fossil’.
+The milky-white ‘Tanymastix lacunae’ or ‘fairy crayfish’ is a survivalist: it lays its offspring in eggs that can survive up to three droughts and the digestive tract of predators.
+Once the eggs have been excreted, the animals move to new habitats until Lake Eichener See reappears.

 schwarzwald-tourismus.info/attraktionen/eichener-see